When are your Opening Times?

 - Extractions – basic extraction of permanent tooth starts from $180

-Procedures such as fillings will vary in pricing depending on the material, location and specific requirements.
+Procedures such as restorations (fillings) will vary in price depending on the material, location and specific requirements.
 During a consultation, we will assess the situation and offer budget options to meet your particular needs.
-Interest-free payment plans can also be made available to you.
-If you would like to know about all the costs before any treatment, just let us know.

 Do I really need an Xray?

-We generally recommend undertaking a dental x-ray so that we can accurately assess and offer advice for your situation.
-An x-ray allows us to properly diagnose your condition – without which we wouldn’t be able to offer the right solution.
-X-rays take away guesswork so you can rest assured that the right problem is being treated without any accidents along the way.
-Your New Dentist uses cutting-edge, digital x-ray technology that minimises radiation exposure and is ready within a minute.
+We recommend the use of x-ray imaging in these cases as they allow us to properly diagnose your condition – without which we wouldn’t be able to offer the right solution.
+X-rays take away guesswork so you can rest assured that the right problem is being treated while minimising complications.
+Your New Dentist uses, digital x-ray technology that minimises radiation exposure and is ready images are ready in less than a minute.

 What do I do when I lose a tooth?

-Losing a tooth can be extremely worrying, especially if it’s been knocked out by blunt force.
+Losing a tooth can be extremely traumatic, especially if it’s been knocked out by blunt force.
 Your first step is to stay calm.
-If possible, try to hold on to your lost tooth and store it in milk.
-Control the bleeding by applying gauze to the area.
+Control any bleeding by applying gauze to the area.
 If you’ve been hit, make sure you get medical help in case of a concussion or loss of consciousness.
-If the knock has only resulted in tooth loss, save the tooth and visit us at Your New Dentist as soon as possible to restore it.
-Follow these steps:
+Applying an ice pack to the area can help reduce swelling.
+If the knock has only resulted in tooth loss, save the tooth and visit us at Your New Dentist as soon as possible.

 - Handle the broken tooth as carefully as possible.
 Only hold it by the crown if you can because the surface contains millions of re-generating cells that need to stay alive if you have any chance of getting your tooth re-implanted.

-- If the root is dirty, clean it carefully using lukewarm water but take care not to scrub too hard because you could cause irreparable damage.
-Avoid cleaning with alcohol at any cost.
+- If the root is dirty, clean it carefully using lukewarm water but take care not to scrub the root of the tooth because you could cause irreparable damage.

 - Store the tooth in milk and seek dental help as quickly as possible.